-Digital assets are often scattered around, in different departments with different employees.
-Having a central location that stores all this data with the rest of your product information ensures that it is easily accessible and available to any member of the organisation so they can push it to all sales channels whenever.
+Digital assets are often published in different departments with different employees.
+Having a central location that stores all this data with the rest of your product information ensures that it is easily accessible and available to any member of the organization so they can push it to all sales channels whenever.

 PIM has unlimited DAM capabilities to keep all files and multimedia content safe and up-to-date.
 You can manage images, videos, graphics, and files in one place, linked directly to your products.
-Having both your product information and digital assets in a central repository allows marketing teams to easily push out content in relation to their products as necessary.
-It also enables the creation of better content as no files are lost, and teams don’t have to spend extra time trying to locate these.
+Having your product information and digital assets in a central repository allows marketing teams to push out content related to their products as necessary easily.
+It also enables the creation of more suitable content, as no files are lost.
+Teams don’t have to spend extra time trying to locate these.

-With Product Information Management tools like Apimio, publishing your digital assets to the right channel, at the right time, and in the right format, is automatic.
-You don’t have to stress about getting them optimised for the user-front as the system does it for you.
+With Product Information Management tools like Apimio, publishing your digital assets to the right channel, at the right time, and in the right format is automatic.
+You don’t have to stress about optimizing them for the user front, as the system does it for you.

 7. No auto data-backup

-Excel does not have any auto data backup feature.
-So once you’ve tirelessly worked on putting product data into your excel sheets, you better be prepared to manually prepare a backup for it as well.
-And if there ever comes an instance that you forgot to make a backup, that’s data gone out the window, nowhere to be found.
-Loss of data is a huge risk for any business, as it results in incomplete product data on the public-front, and inaccurate data analysis in the future since huge chunks of data are not reflected in the sheets.
+Excel does not have any auto-data backup feature.
+So once you start putting product data into your excel sheets, you better prepare yourself to prepare a backup for it as well manually.
+Also, if there ever comes an instance that you forgot to make a backup, that data goes out the window, nowhere to be found.
+Loss of data is a huge risk for any business.
+It results in incomplete product data on the public front and inaccurate data analysis in the future.
+This is because huge chunks of data do not reflect in the sheets.

 With robust PIM systems in place, companies should stop relying on outdated Excel spreadsheets that create inaccurate and inconsistent product data.
-Tools like Apimio are now in the market to help e-commerce companies streamline their operations, access the highest quality product data with guaranteed data security and integrity.
+Tools like Apimio are now in the market to help e-commerce companies streamline their operations and access the highest quality product data with guaranteed data security and integrity.